 This is a broad-based definition since some form of what we call “politics” impinges upon virtually all human interactions, not just in the running of a government.
 We’ve all heard of office politics, business politics, family politics, classroom politics, religious politics, sexual politics and so on.

-In all cases the libertarian definition of politics fits, keeping in mind that libertarians pursue the voluntary persuasive form of manipulation (argumentation) while the others pursue the involuntary compulsory form of manipulation (coercion).
+In all cases, the libertarian definition of politics fits, keeping in mind that libertarians pursue the voluntary persuasive form of manipulation (argumentation) while others pursue the involuntary compulsory form of manipulation (coercion).

 Esoterica vs Examples